Skip to content

 May 22, 2025 //

-The Urban Freight Lab is pleased to announce the publication of a new study, “Does Proximity Matter in Shopping Behavior?“, in Transportation Research Part A: Policy and Practice authored by Rishi Verma, Giacomo Dalla Chiara, and Anne Goodchild that examines how the proximity of commercial establishments impacts consumer shopping choices and travel behavior.
+The study, “Does Proximity Matter in Shopping Behavior?“, published in Transportation Research Part A: Policy and Practice, and authored by Rishi Verma, Giacomo Dalla Chiara, and Anne Goodchild, explores consumer shopping choices and travel behavior, with a focus on how proximity shapes these patterns.

 Despite rapid growth in e-commerce—now representing nearly 15% of U.S. retail sales—personal vehicle trips for shopping still account for more than 40% of all vehicle travel.
-At the same time, the concept of the “15-minute city,” which promotes walkability and access to essential services within a short distance, is gaining momentum as a strategy to improve urban livability and sustainability.
+At the same time, the concept of the “15-minute city”, which promotes walkability and easy access to essential services, is gaining momentum as a strategy to improve urban livability and sustainability.

 Key findings include: